Doctor Jones

 "Doctor Jones" is a song by Danish-Norwegian dance-pop group Aqua, released as the fourth single from their debut album, Aquarium.
 It was the follow-up to their most successful song, "Barbie Girl", and first released as a single in most of Europe in October 1997 by Universal Records.
-In December 1997, "Doctor Jones" was released in Australia and peaked at No. 1 for seven consecutive weeks.
-In January 1998, the song was released in the United Kingdom and became the group's second No. 1 single, topping the chart for three weeks.
-Throughout the rest of Europe, the song reached the top 10 in 11 countries, topping the charts of Croatia and Ireland.
+The song reached the top 10 in 15 countries, topping the charts of Australia, Croatia, Ireland and the United Kingdom.
 Its music video, directed by Peder Pedersen, continued the same cinematic style as in "Barbie Girl", this time using Indiana Jones characters from the film series of the same name.

 Critical reception

 Scottish Daily Record remarked that the band "give Indiana Jones the pop treatment last offered to Mattel's Barbie dolls."
 A reviewer from Music & Media wrote, "The motto 'if it ain't broke, don't fix it' seems to have been the creed of the Aqua team when they came up with this worthy successor to the phenomenon that is "Barbie Girl".
 Not only is it a strong pop song in its own right, but the inclusion of some tasty remixes by Antiloop and Molella & Phil Jay among others could arouse interest from programmers who usually chart their course away from the mainstream."

 Music Week gave "Doctor Jones" four out of five, adding, "While not quite as insanely catchy as "Barbie Girl", this is still perfect pop.
 The now familiar girl/boy chemistry will appeal to kids of all ages."
 The magazine's Alan Jones said, "Looking set to become rather more than one-hit wonders — their third single sounds like a Madonna song — Aqua must nevertheless first prove themselves with "Doctor Jones", another cutesy novelty along the lines of "Barbie Girl", though taken at a more frantic pace, with the same cutesy girl and more brisk and less musical male counter.
 Horribly commercial, with lots of Yippy-yiyying and every chance of success."